Robbie Davis-Floyd: Personal

 Davis-Floyd was born in Casper, Wyoming and is the daughter of Walter Gray Davis (an independent oil operator) and Robbie Elizabeth Davis (a homemaker and genealogist) whose maiden name was Peyton.
 In 1979, she married Robert N. Floyd (an architect) and later became a mother of two children, Peyton and Jason.
 Their daughter Peyton was killed in a car wreck in 2000 at the age of 20.
-At the request of Diony Young, editor of Birth: Issues in Perinatal Care, Robbie wrote an article about her experiences of Peyton's death called "Windows in Space/Time" (freely available on her website www.davis-floyd.com).
-It became the most-read article in the history of the journal.

 Education

 Robbie Davis-Floyd was Valedictorian of her high school class at St. Mary's Hall in San Antonio, Texas.
-She attended Wellesley College between 1969 and 1970, then married and transferred to the University of Texas Austin where her first husband, Russell S. Johnson, was attending law school.
-Davis-Floyd later received her Bachelor of Arts from the University of Texas at Austin in 1972 (summa cum laude and with Special Honors in Plan II).
+She attended Wellesley College between 1969 and 1970, then transferred to the University of Texas at Austin.
+Davis-Floyd received her Bachelor of Arts from the University of Texas at Austin in 1972 (summa cum laude and with Special Honors in Plan II).
 She earned her Master of Arts degree in anthropology and folklore (1974), as well as her PhD (1986) from the University of Texas.

 Career

-Robbie Davis-Floyd has served in the Department of Anthropology at the University of Texas (Austin) in various forms since 1992, and continues to do so.
-In 1975–1976, Davis-Floyd was a summer Spanish instructor for Centro de Artes y Lenguas Mexicanas, Cuernavaca in Morelos, Mexico.
-The following year she was a high school teacher for St. Mary's Hall in San Antonio (1977-1979).
-Davis-Floyd was an adjunct assistant professor of Sociology and Anthropology at the University of Tennessee, Chattanooga (1980-1983) and Trinity University, San Antonio (1987-1989).
-She was a lecturer at the University of Texas (Austin) then became senior lecturer of anthropology and senior research fellow around 1990-1992 and 1998-current.
-Davis-Floyd was a research associate in the Department of Anthropology at Rice University in Houston, Texas (1993, 1996, and 1999).
-In 1997–1999, Robbie Davis-Floyd was a participant of the Council for European studies for the International Research Planning Groups Program.
-She was a visiting lecturer at Baylor Medical School (1999), where she taught Baylor's first-ever course in Complementary and Alternative Medicine, and at Southern Methodist University (2002).
-Between 2002 and 2003, Davis-Floyd was the Flora Stone Mather Visiting Professor in the anthropology department at Case Western Reserve University and an adjunct associate professor.
-In 2019, Robbie Davis-Floyd continues to serve in the Department of Anthropology at University of Texas, Austin as Senior Research Fellow.
+Robbie Davis-Floyd has served in the Department of Anthropology at the University of Texas at Austin in various capacities since 1992, most recently as Senior Research Fellow.
+She has held adjunct and visiting positions at several institutions, including the University of Tennessee at Chattanooga (1980–1983), Trinity University (1987–1989), Rice University (1993–1999), Baylor Medical School (1999), Southern Methodist University (2002), and Case Western Reserve University, where she was the Flora Stone Mather Visiting Professor in Anthropology (2002–2003).